John Schumann and the Vagabond Crew

 John Schumann and the Vagabond Crew are an Australian folk group formed in Adelaide in 2005.
 The band's name is taken from a line in Henry Lawson's poem "Knocking Around".
 Since it was founded a number of Australian musicians have been involved.
 The formation of the group marked the return of John Schumann, former Redgum frontman to regular performances and recording.

 Recordings

 As of 2013, the band has released two albums.
 Both have consisted of either cover songs or poems set to music.
 The first, Lawson, was a collection of Henry Lawson poems put to music.
 This marked the first collaboration between John Schumann, Hugh McDonald, and Michael Atkinson since Schumann left Redgum back in 1986.

 Their second album was Behind the Lines, an album based largely around the theme of Australians at war.
 It also featured Hugh McDonald, although Michael Atkinson did not participate.

+Their third album, Ghosts and Memories, was released in 2018 featuring a number of songs commissioned over the years - including On Every Anzac Day, commissioned by LTGEN David Morrison then Chief of Army.